powsybl/powsybl-core/docs/tools/security-analysis.md

 ## Configuration for running security-analysis command
-The configuration is defined in [powsybl configuration file](../configuration/configuration.md).
+The parameters are [defined](../configuration/modules/load-flow-action-simulator.md) in [powsybl configuration file](../configuration/configuration.md).

+The factory implementations to use are read from the [`componentDefaultConfig` section](../configuration/modules/componentDefaultConfig.md).

-Here is an example of a configuration to start a security analysis for 'mock' loadflow implementation(an implementation that does nothing on the network).
+Here is an example of a configuration to start a security analysis for the 'mock' loadflow implementation (an implementation that does nothing on the network).
 Contingencies are defined in a DSL Groovy format.

 Note that different loadflow implementations might require specific configurations in additional dedicated config file's sections.